-In the present case, the DGP would have already carried out the aforementioned annotation, as it has certified in the allegations in the hearing procedure, which is why it is not necessary to make any request in this regard.
-In particular, the DGP states that it has incorporated "an annotation of the criminal procedure in which the police proceedings have resulted and from which a provisional dismissal order has been issued".
+In the present case, the DGP would have already carried out the aforementioned annotation, as stated in the allegations in the hearing procedure, which is why there is no need to make any request in this regard.
+Specifically, the DGP states that it has incorporated "a record of the criminal proceedings in which the police proceedings have resulted and from which interlocutory orders of provisional dismissal have been issued".

-5.- In accordance with what is established in articles 16.3 of Law 32/2010 and 119 of the RLOPD, in cases of estimation of the claim for the protection of rights, the manager of the file must be required so that in the period of 10 days makes the exercise of the right effective.
-However, in the present case, even if the claim is considered for formal reasons, it is not appropriate to require the DGP in this regard, given that the claimed entity would have already notified the resolution to the cancellation request, all and having done it extemporaneously.
+6.- In accordance with what is established in articles 16.3 of Law 32/2010 and 119 of the RLOPD, in cases of estimation of the claim for the protection of rights, the manager of the file must be required so that in the period of 10 days makes the exercise of the right effective.
+However, in the present case, despite the claim being upheld for formal reasons, it is not appropriate to require the DGP in this regard, given that the claimed entity would have already notified the resolution to the cancellation request, despite having done so extemporaneously.
 Likewise, as has been advanced, it is also not appropriate to require that the annotation mentioned in the previous legal basis be made, given that the DGP would have already made it.